 Who doesn’t love saving time?
 I can’t think of anyone, so if you currently post to social media for your business (or do it for someone else’s), this post will give you information on how you can save time by using one my favorite social media automation tools, Buffer.

 If you’ve ever tried to publish social media posts for a week, it doesn’t take you long to realize that there must a be a better way.
 For one, not every social media channel lets you schedule posts in advance.
 That means you must physically log in at the time of day (or night) you want the post to be published and manually post it.
 Then you must do this across the rest of your social media channels.
 This can be time-consuming and inconvenient to have to be “on call” at all hours of the day or night and on weekends to publish posts.

-There are many social media automation tools but my favorite is Buffer.
-You get a lot out of the free version (depending on the channels you use).
-The free version allows three channels and up to 10 pre-loaded posts per channel.
-If that’s not enough, the Awesome plan (paid version) is just $10/month at the time of this post.
-And Buffer shows you where your money goes.
-Not 100% what “culture” means but I’m sure it’s all good:
+There are many social media automation tools but my favorite for small businesses is Buffer.
+Their tagline is: “Save time managing social media for your business.”
+You get a lot out of the free version which allows three channels and up to 10 pre-loaded posts per channel.

 Loading posts in Buffer